 If a student is identified as needing highly capable services, parents/guardians will be notified in writing.
 If permission was not already given through the referral process, the parent must return the signed Permission to Participate form that will be sent home with the letter of identification.

-Once a student enters the REACH Program at the Blaine School District, they will continue in the program until Graduation, unless the parent, student or District requests withdrawal in writing.
+Students accepted into REACH while in grades K-2 will be reassessed in 3rd grade.
+Otherwise, once a student enters the REACH Program at the Blaine School District, they will continue in the program until graduation, unless the parent, student or District requests withdrawal in writing.

 Parents may appeal the decision of the MSC if they feel their student should have been screened and/or selected for the REACH Program.
-This appeal must be in writing using the form included on this website and sent to Dawn Cottnair, District REACH Coordinator, 765 H Street, Blaine, WA 98230.
+This appeal must be in writing using the form below and sent to Dawn Walker, District REACH Coordinator, 765 H Street, Blaine, WA 98230.
 The Appeals Committee will meet to review all appeals and return their decision in writing.

 K-3rd Grade REACH: Students will primarily work in their grade level classrooms.
 Their classroom teachers will differentiate the curriculum as appropriate for each child.
 Students will also be involved in weekly pull-out services using Google Meet.
 These 30 minute weekly sessions will focus on logical problem solving skills, pre-algebra skills, creative thinking skills, and engineering skills.
 Each REACH student will have a REACH Folder that includes work for our weekly sessions as well as homework to be done during any school time when they are not already involved in meets or assignments.

 4th-5th Grade REACH: Students will primarily work in their grade level classrooms.
 Their classroom teachers will differentiate the curriculum as appropriate for each child.
 In math, teachers will offer Concept Quests, a curricular extension opportunity that allows students to develop depth and complexity in their mathematical understanding.
-In addition, due to the unique nature of the 2020-2021 school year, teachers will provide resources and menu type activities for afternoon and Friday learning menus that allow for extension and acceleration of skills.
 Students in grades 4 and 5 will also be given IXL accounts, which allow for more individualized extension and acceleration opportunities online.
 Students can explore concepts of interest, as well as accelerated skills in math, reading, social studies, and science.
 We are also planning a few Google Meet type events throughout the year where students can interact with each other and work collaboratively.